GabeScott/standard-works-vault/General Conference/1971 October - Decisions.md

 It is your decision!

-“Know this, that every soul is free
+>“Know this, that every soul is free

-To choose his life and what he’ll be,
+>To choose his life and what he’ll be,

-For this eternal truth is given
+>For this eternal truth is given

-That God will force no man to heav’n.
+>That God will force no man to heav’n.

-He’ll call, persuade, direct aright.
+>He’ll call, persuade, direct aright.

-And bless with wisdom, love, and light,
+>And bless with wisdom, love, and light,

-In nameless ways be good and kind,
+>In nameless ways be good and kind,

-But never force the human mind.”
+>But never force the human mind.”

-—Hymns, No. 90
+>

 I encourage all to realize the importance, and the great asset that is ours, of free agency, and learn to use it wisely by making decisions with the help of the Lord through prayer.

 I pray for the blessings of the Lord upon all who seek to do his will, in the name of Jesus Christ.
 Amen.